loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 The idea is to use the Pro Core for hw management using the wide range of C-like Arduino libs (tft, audio, buttons, GPIO pins, ota ...) and leave the App Core for uPython black magic.
 But:
 - the buildchain is just a very flexible barebone that can be confugured at wish.
 - more and more uPython libs and c-wrappers are available every day.

 In other words: defaults for M5Stack but it is pretty easy for you to customize it at wish.

 Most of the awesome features listed below are from [Loboris Micropython and psRAM](https://github.com/loboris) repo.
-I just reworked/cleaned his repo and glued some more stuff on top (see [2.2.
-External resources](#res)).
+I just reworked/cleaned his repo and glued some more stuff on top (see [External resources](#res)).

 ## Table of Contents ##
 * 1. [Features & Status](#fands)